Overview

 Details

-• You may use different query conjunctions in a composite query statement.
+.- Different query conjunctions can be used within a composite query statement.

 Example Graph